 Perry County Man Sentenced For Methamphetamine Conspiracy

-The ongoing investigation is being conducted by the Jackson County Sheriff’s Office, the Perry County Sheriff’s Office, the Perry County Drug Task Force, the Murphysboro Police Department, the DuQuoin Police Department, the Pinckneyville Police Department, the Illinois State Police Methamphetamine Response Team, and the Drug Enforcement Administration.
-The Perry County State’s Attorney’s Office also assisted in the investigation.
+The investigation was conducted by the Jackson County Sheriff’s Office, Murphysboro Police Department, and Drug Enforcement Administration.
+The DuQuoin Police Department also assisted in the investigation.

-The case is being prosecuted by Assistant United States Attorney Amanda A. Robertson.
+The case was assigned to Assistant United States Attorney Amanda A. Robertson for prosecution.